-Send the letter certified mail (return receipt requested), or use a delivery service that will give you a receipt.
-Keep a copy of your demand letter and the delivery receipt.
-You’ll need them if you end up in court.
+Even if your roommate is still living in the rental, send the letter certified mail (return receipt requested), or use a delivery service that will give you a receipt.
+Keep a copy of your demand letter and the delivery receipt to use in court, if necessary.

-If your roommate has not responded to your demand letter (or has given an unsatisfactory response), you'll likely want to file a lawsuit in small claims court.
+If your roommate doesn't respond to your demand letter (or gives an unsatisfactory response), you'll need to decide if it's worthwhile to file a lawsuit.

-If you roommate doesn't show up in court, the judge will normally decide in your favor after verifying that you properly served the court papers and that no one requested a postponement.
-This doesn’t mean you can simply show up in court and expect to win.
-You'll still need to briefly describe your case and present evidence.
+Your roommate will have the opportunity to present evidence and respond to your arguments.
+If your roommate doesn't show up in court, the judge will normally decide in your favor after verifying that you properly served the court papers and that no one requested a postponement.
+You'll probably still need to briefly describe the situation and present evidence.

-Check out your state small claims court rules for more details.
-Your state court website is an excellent resource to find the name of the court where you should file suit, the paperwork (typically called a complaint or claim) involved with suing your roommate, filing fees and other costs, and whether or not attorneys are allowed (in most cases, you won't need one).
+Your state court website is an excellent resource to find the name of the court where you should file suit.
+Most small claims courts post the forms you'll need to file (usually called a complaint or claim), filing fees and other costs, and court rules and procedures online.